almakhamreh/MM-datasets-EDA/README.md

 ## Data Files

 Below are links to download Parquet files for five different datasets utilized in this project.
-Each dataset comprises two files: one for phishing and the other for legitimate instances.
+Each dataset comprises two classes: phishing and legitimate instances.

 Ensure to download the files and adjust the paths accordingly in the notebooks.